IrechaC/Fusarium_BGC_mining_HGT_inference/README.md

 [proteinortho](https://gitlab.com/paulklemm_PHD/proteinortho) 6.1.0

 ## Database Construction
-The file Fusarium_info contains relevant information about the genome assemblies used in this project.
-The column GenBank comprises all the accession numbers of the genome assemblies that were used, and te values show N/A when the assembly was not available through public repositories.
-The genome assemblies were downloaded using the accession numbers and stored in a single directory along with the extra genomes belonging to this and previous projects.
+The file Assemblies_list contains all the accession numbers of the genome assemblies that were used.
+Additionally, two more genome assemblies from a previous project identified as *F. verticillioides* S23 and *F. irregulare* 1A were used.
+The genome assemblies were downloaded using the accession numbers and stored in a single directory along with the extra genomes belonging to the previous project.

 For further analysis, we will need two files per genome assembly: